11 Must-Read Tips Before Buying A House In Florida

 3. Explore Available Financing Options

 Depending on the county you move to, you may be eligible for more financing options.
-First-time home buyer grants and programs like down payment assistance, subsidized mortgage loan program and favorable mortgage rates are all financing options you may qualify for.
+First-time home buyer resources like down payment assistance, a subsidized mortgage loan program and favorable mortgage rates are all financing options you may qualify for.

 4. Understand Florida Property Taxes